 Where is it Safe to Purchase?

-Certified patients may purchase medical cannabis from state-licensed “provision centers.”
-In compliance with the MMFLA, provision centers are restricted from referring to their operation as a “dispensary,” or using the term “dispensary” in their advertising.
-The MMFLA defines a provision center as “any commercial property where cannabis is sold at retail to registered qualifying patients or registered primary caregivers.”
-In other words, the term “provision center” is carefully reserved for licensed medical marijuana dispensing facilities as a clear signal of facility compliance with state law.
+Certified patients may purchase medical cannabis from state-licensed provisioning centers.
+In compliance with the MMFLA, provisioning centers are restricted from referring to their operation as a “dispensary,” or using the term “dispensary” in their advertising.
+The MMFLA defines a provisioning center as “any commercial property where cannabis is sold at retail to registered qualifying patients or registered primary caregivers.”
+In other words, the term “provisioning center” is carefully reserved for licensed facilities as a clear signal of compliance with Michigan medical marijuana laws.

 Where is it Safe to Consume?

-Certified patients and adults 21+ may consume cannabis at home or in a private space.
+Certified patients and adults 21 and older may consume cannabis at home or in a private space.
 Consumption in public areas is illegal.
 Consuming medical marijuana in a privately owned vehicle falls under use in a public place, and is also prohibited.
 Driving under the influence of cannabis is a violation of Michigan’s Drugged Driving laws.
 Universities that receive federal funding must also comply with drug-free campus regulations, which prohibit marijuana possession and consumption on campus.

 Possession and Cultivation Limits

-Certified medical patients are allowed to possess up to one ounce (1 oz.), or 28.35 grams, of “marihuana-infused product.”
-However, begining on December 6, 2019, any adult 21+ may possess the higher limit of cannabis, regardless of their medical status.
-Patients under 21 years of age are limited to the medical limits.
+Certified medical patients are allowed to possess up to 1 ounce, or 28.35 grams, of “marihuana-infused product.”
+However, beginning Dec.
+6, 2019, adults 21 and older may possess a higher limit of cannabis, regardless of their medical status.
+Patients younger than 21 are limited to medical maximums.
 The Michigan Medical Marihuana Act (MMMA) designates that the following amounts as legal equivalents of one ounce (1) of medical marijuana:

 - 16 ounces, or 453.6 grams, of marihuana-infused product in a solid form